Namibian Defence Force: Army Technical Training Centre

-Established in 2011 the technical centre impart students with knowledge repair and maintain army systems and installations.
+Established in 2011 the technical centre imparts students with knowledge repair and maintaining army systems and installations.
 The centre was commissioned on 27 February 2015.

-Military School Okahandja
+Namibian Defence Force Training Establishment

-The Namibian Military School is the main training and academic unit of the Namibian Defence Force.
-It offers Officer Cadets and NDF officers an opportunity to get a military-oriented academic qualification.
-Training and teaching in the institution ranges from Basic Military Training to technical mechanical training.
+The Namibian Defence Force Training Establishment is the main training and academic unit of the Namibian Defence Force.It consist of 7 Schools offering training in different fields including Medical, Signals, Logistics,Intelligence amongst others.
+Training and teaching in the institution ranges from Basic Military Training to Vocational training.

 Namibia Command and Staff College

 The Namibia Command and Staff College offers the Junior Staff Course (JSC) and the Senior Command and Staff Course (SCSC).
 It provides staff training to prepare students for staff appointments.

 Parachute Training School

 The force's parachute airborne school is based at the Grootfontein Air Force Base.
 Here students from all service branches are training to qualify as Parachute specialists.
-The school was set up with help by the South African private military parachute training company Chute Systems who are training Namibia's airborne forces and associated staff e.g. parachute riggers.
+The school was set up with help from the South African private military parachute training company Chute Systems which provided training to Namibia's airborne forces and associated staff e.g. parachute riggers.